Skip to main content

 What are VMs or Virtual Machines

+A virtual machine (VM) is an isolated environment that simulates a computer system with access to real hardware resources.
 The hypervisor software, which simulates the physical infrastructure and divides the resources into numerous virtual machines, runs on top of virtual machines.
 The host computer or virtual machine monitor are other names for the hypervisor.

 What are Containers?

+Containers virtualize the host operating system and run packaged applications on top of it to create isolated environments on a physical server.
 Unlike virtual machines, container applications virtualize the OS rather than the hardware.
-It is constructed over the host OS kernel and uses the same libraries and binaries.
+They are constructed over the host OS kernel and use the same libraries and binaries.

 Only the application and its dependencies are packed in container technology because they share most of their requirements.
 They are merely megabytes in size and far lighter than virtual machines.
 To deploy a container-based application, you need two components: a platform for container application orchestration and a container-building tool like Docker and Amazon ECS.